United Church of Northern India – Presbyterian Synod: Organization

-In 1970, some of these churches joined the newly constituted Church of Northern India (CNI), which was constituted mainly to unify Anglican churches, but some have since returned to UCNI.
+In 1970, some of these churches joined the newly constituted Church of North India (CNI), which was constituted mainly to unify Anglican churches, but some have since returned to UCNI.
 Today, the UCNI has eighteen church councils under five Synods.
 They are: North India Synod, Mid-India Synod, West Bengal Synod, Maharashtra Synod, and Punjab Synod; this includes the cities of Ahmednagar, Bombay, Nagpur, Kolhapur, Malwa Rajasthan, Gujarat, Allahabad, Farrukhabad, Mainpuri, Bundelkhand, Garhwal, Kumaon, Gurdaspur, Ambala, Ludhiana, Doaba, as well as the Eastern Himalayan Church Council.

 The United Church of Northern India was registered in Firms and Societies (Punjab) in the years 1977–78.

 The supreme body of the Trust is the United Church of Northern India.
 The United Church of Northern India is the founding organization of the General Assembly and Trust Association.
 The General Assembly and the Trust Association are therefore the agent body of the United Church of Northern India and have an international jurisdiction.